Commit. Stretch. Commit again.

 Can I add my own exercises?

-Yes.
-Drop a custom-exercises block in your .gitnfit.json.
+Yes — custom exercises are a Pro feature.
+Drop a customExercises block in your .gitnfit.json.

 What if I have a wrist injury / knee injury / cannot get on the floor?